lukaszfabia/Converter/README.md

-# Converter - convert numbers to common number systems
+# Convert numbers to numbers from different systems.